 The IARC is an international organization funded by 24 member States since 1985, and it has received $48 million from American taxpayers the U.S. National Institutes of Health.

 Numerous lawsuits from injured claimants have successfully settled, and reached jury verdicts, alleging that benzene exposure caused multiple forms of cancer.

 In 2016, a PA court found U.S. Steel liable for the cancer of an ex-employee.
 Benzene cases are notoriously complex, each requiring an experienced benzene attorney, with expertise in toxic exposure litigation.

 In 2020 and beyond, attorneys are reviewing hundreds of cancer cases related to toxic workplace exposure.
 In Ohio, the industries linked to unsafe workplaces have been targeted in personal injury lawsuits, and companies have been held responsible.

-Despite environmental regulation, toxic exposure to Benzene and other industrial chemicals in the workplace has become a public health concern and an expanding area of class-action litigation.
+Despite environmental regulation, toxic exposure to industrial chemicals in the workplace has become a public health concern and an expanding area of class-action litigation.